vgrigory/candidates/README.md

         $ git clone https://github.com/h162/candidates.git work-dir

+-   When you're ready to submit, make sure you check in your final changes to your local repo.
+You can check in locally as often as you like of course, but make sure you check in your final change as well.

 -   Create a patch file and mail it to us at work@hangar162.com.
 Assuming you're in this working directory, you can create a patch file for all of the work you've done with this command: